ignaciorlando/retinal-hemodynamics/README.md

 ## Data preparation

 We used publicly available data sets for running our experiments.
-In order to set up the data in a proper way, you can use some of the scripts in the ```data-preparation``` folder.
+In order to set up the data in a proper way, you can use some of the scripts in the ```data-organization``` folder.

 - ```script_setup_rite_data```: downloads the [RITE dataset](https://medicine.uiowa.edu/eye/rite-dataset) and generates folders for arteries and veins.